Maryland teacher arrested after fighting with student, police say

 The altercation, which happened at Largo High School in Upper Marlboro, Maryland, was "very, very disturbing," Police Chief Hank Stawinski said in a news conference Friday.

-Prior to the alleged assault, there was "physical contact" between the teacher and the student, he said.
+Before the alleged assault, there was "physical contact" between the teacher and the student, he said.

 "The teacher then engages in a physical assault of that student," Stawinski said.
 "The nature of that assault was extraordinarily violent, and that conduct is criminal in nature."